Does Dexter have a soul? Do you?

 "No, not you," she snorted, as if I should have known better that someone like me would never be on Nancy Grace.
 "Dexter.
 Somebody's foot washed up on a beach, and she called it a real-life Dexter moment."

 And then a few weeks later my agent called.
-"Did you hear what they named the new robot arm for the space shuttle?" he
+"Did you hear what they named the new robot arm for the space shuttle?" hesaid.

 "Let me guess," I said.